 Imaging Technology: A number of new and highly sophisticated image analysis systems are now available to evaluate the optic nerve and retinal nerve fiber layer, the areas of the eye damaged by glaucoma.
 These devices include scanning laser tomography (e.g. HRT3), laser polarimetry (e.g. GDX), and ocular coherence tomography (e.g. older time-domain OCT or newer spectral-domain OCT).
 These instruments can help your doctor by giving a quantitative measure of the anatomical structures in the eye.
 Photographs of the optic nerve can also be useful to follow the progression of damage over time.
 Large databases have been established to compare an individual’s anatomic structures to those of other patients in the same age group.
 This software and technology are developing rapidly and show great promise.
 However, they have not yet evolved to replace ophthalmoscopy, where the doctor looks directly at the optic nerve.

-Gonioscopy: Your doctor may perform a gonioscopy to closely examine the trabecular meshwork and the angle where fluid drains out of the eye.
-After dilating and numbing the eye with anesthetic drops, the doctor places a special type of hand-held contact lens, with mirrors inside, on the eye.
+Gonioscopy: Your doctor may perform gonioscopy to closely examine the trabecular meshwork and the angle where fluid drains out of the eye.
+After numbing the eye with anesthetic drops, the doctor places a special type of hand-held contact lens, with mirrors inside, on the eye.
 The mirrors enable the doctor to view the interior of the eye from different directions.
 In this procedure, the doctor can determine whether the angle is open or narrow.
 Individuals with narrow angles have an increased risk for a sudden closure of the angle, which can cause an acute glaucoma attack.
 Gonioscopy can also determine if anything, such as abnormal blood vessels or excessive pigment, might be blocking the drainage of the aqueous humor out of the eye.

 What are the treatments for Glaucoma?